Intermesh/groupoffice-docs/developer/building-a-server-module.rst

 1. `git <https://git-scm.com/>`_.
 For version management.
 2. An editor to edit PHP and Javascript files.
-3. `Postman <https://www.getpostman.com/>`_.
-For testing the backend API without the User Interface.
+3. A HTTP client like `Postman <https://www.getpostman.com/>`_ for testing the backend API without the User Interface.

 Code standards
 --------------